tatou-tatou/Themes/Stendhal/Panel/README.md

 It uses `udevil`.

 #Todo list
 It works exactly like the to watch list and the mounted devices list.
+It's unfinished and I haven't included it fully (yet), but it uses `dzen-menu` and `dzen-menu-content` (like the to watch list).

-I haven't included it either (yet).
-It uses `remind` to automatically add new tasks, or automatically remove the tasks that are out-of-date and cannot be done anymore.
+It depends on `remind` to automatically add new tasks, or automatically remove the tasks that are out-of-date and cannot be done anymore.